gaudiom4git/Credit_Risk_Analysis/README.md

 ![Undersampling](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/Undersampling.png)

-* Balance Accuracy Score = 52.75% The False Negative = 35 which means the Model predicted credit card risk as Low Risk but actually those are High risk.
+* Balance Accuracy Score = 52.75%.
+False Negative = 35.
+but actually those are High risk.
 * The precision of prediction using this model:Low Risk(1) is 1 and High Risk(0) is 0.01
 * The recall(sensitivity) for predicting Low Risk is 0.46 and High Risk is 0.60